-- Cleaning the microscope slide and cover slip
+- Clean the microscope slide and cover slip

-- Agitating the sample if any particles or solids have fallen to the bottom of the container
+- Agitate the sample if any particles or solids have fallen to the bottom of the container

-- Using a pipette, placing a small droplet of the sample on the slide
+- Using a pipette, place a small droplet of the sample on the slide

-- Gently place a cover slip over the droplet, and allowing time for the sample to settle and for any air bubbles to be forced out
+- Gently place a cover slip over the droplet, and allow time for the sample to settle and for any air bubbles to be forced out

 - Begin by observing the sample at low magnification, and adjusting the focus and illumination as needed